wube/kov/readme.md

 a?->b?->foo();
 ```

-It shouldn't work only for pointers, but for objects with operator bool.
+This would work for any types that are convertible to bool, so pointers and objects with bool operator would work.

-It should be also usable for cases when we want to return optional value, like this:
+Usage in expressions that return value are also possible

 Instead of
 ```